vfxGer/docker_eventer/README.md

 It is a simple solution, it gets the first event, e-mails about it and then sleeps.
 After the program stops sleeping it gets all the events that happened while it was sleeping and sends them and repeats.

 ## Still to do:
-[]- make it more configurable
+- [ ] make it more configurable
-[x]- make it send notification on the first event and not just once an hour
+- [x] make it send notification on the first event and not just once an hour